d2d-weizhi/project-flow/README.md

 ## Component Structure:

-The application will follow a modular component-based architecture:
+The application will follow a modular component-based architecture.
+Below is an example:

 ```
 src/